mosi-sol/linux-things/ms_replace_ls/ver_3/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

-## Author

-Created by **MiniMax Agent** - An AI assistant specialized in development tasks.
+---

 ## Changelog